 - Mitigate product failures

-What all does the product feasibility cover?
+What does the product feasibility cover?

 Product feasibility is perspective and depends on the stakeholder prerequisite.
 However, generally, a product includes the following aspects.